khaledhabib18/solar/README.md

 ## Screenshots

-> _Add screenshots of your dashboard, tracking, filter, reference, and comparison pages here._
+>_

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the KH License.

 ---